Chembarambakkam residents a worried lot

 Allowing educational institutions and industrial units on farmlands signalled the beginnings of a disaster, they allege.

 A former security staff at the Tirumadivakkam Industrial Estate, he still remembers how the estate was flooded in 2005.
-“I did not go back to work there,” he says, adding he preferred to open a petty shop instead.
+“I did not go back to work there,” he said.

 Residents of Sirukalathur, Amarambedu and Kundrathur, all located close to the lake, were not affected by the flood, but were unable to reach Porur or Poonamallee as Arcot Road was under water.
 They point out that in addition to unchecked real estate development on farm lands and water channels, the creation of the Chennai Bypass has added to the problem.
 “The natural water courses have been permanently blocked and the culverts built as part of the Bypass are too small,” says G. Santhanam, a taxi driver of Sirukulathur.